libralibra/UK_Teaching/Uni/Falmouth/COMP712/workshops/python/Pong.md

 **Note**:

 The `.pyc` file was compiled using `Python 3.12.0` and should work with any `Python 3.x` versions.
-However, if you encounter any issues while running the script, please let us know, and a newer version of the script can be uploaded to the repository.
+However, if you encounter any issues while running the script, please let me know, and a newer version of the script can be uploaded to the repository.

 # Game Controls
 This is a 2-player game.
 Player A can control the left paddle using <kbd>W</kbd> and <kbd>S</kbd> for up and down, while Player B uses <kbd>↑</kbd> and <kbd>↓</kbd>.